subnomo/tumblr-likes/README.md

 If you don't want to provide the API key every time, you can save it into an environmental variable `$TUMBLR_API_KEY` instead.

 By default, liked posts will be downloaded into a `downloads` folder in the current directory.
 You can use `-d` to set a custom output directory.

----

-This is very similar to a [Node.js package I created](https://github.com/subnomo/tumblr-like-dl) a few years ago.
-I noticed it was getting an surge of installs recently, most likely because [Tumblr decided to ban adult content](https://www.theverge.com/2018/12/3/18123752/tumblr-adult-content-porn-ban-date-explicit-changes-why-safe-mode).
-That package doesn't work anymore though, so I rewrote it in Rust.
-If you were trying to use that package, sorry.